Team2530/Documentation/docs/wiki/the-shrieking-eel.md

 ![SDS Black Neoprene Billet Wheel](../assets/images/sds-billet-wheels.png)

+!!! todo "TODO: Replace the image of the Billet wheel"

 The frame perimeter is 29.5"x29.5".
 The baseplate is made of 3mm polycarbonate instead of HDPE for weight reasons, inspectability and frame rigidity.
 It is dropped by 0.75" with a aluminum blocks between the swerve module plate and the frame.
 Lowering the baseplate prevents bumps on the field and also reduces the risk of high-centering[^1] on algae gamepieces.
 The rails on the frame are made of [[8020|80/20]] #1020, with aluminum blocks to lower the [[Center of Gravity|CG]]. [[Eye bolts]] were added in the drop blocks to add carrying straps.

 ![A top-down view of the drivetrain](../assets/images/shrieking-eel-drive-train.png)